gitpan/App-pathed/README.md

 # AUTHORS

-The following person is the authors of all the files provided in this distribution unless explicitly noted otherwise.
+The following person is the author of all the files provided in this distribution unless explicitly noted otherwise.

 Marcel Gruenauer <marcel@cpan.org>, [http://marcelgruenauer.com](http://marcelgruenauer.com)